nrwl/nx/nx-dev/nx-dev/public/documentation/previous/node/tutorial/07-test-affected-projects.md

 **Run `nx affected:test` to retest only the projects affected by the change.**

-As you can see, since we updated the code, without updating the tests, the unit tests failed.
+As you can see, because the code was updated without updating the tests, the unit tests failed.

 ```bash
 >  NX  Running target test for projects: